 WGCA Assistant Coach of the Year — 2023

-Alexis Rather is in her 12th season with the Tigers and her fourth working with head coach Garrett Runion.
+Alexis Rather, who starred as a player at LSU, enters her 14th season with the Tigers and her sixth working with head coach Garrett Runion.
 Rather spent eight seasons under the tutelage of long-time LSU head coach Karen Bahnsen in addition to playing for Bahnsen in the purple and gold from 2003-2008.

 Rather is an LSU program veteran and, like Runion, she knows the history of the team and what is necessary to get teams through delicate moments in important rounds because they have lived it.

-During her time at LSU she has helped put together a class of golfers that finished third in the NCAA championships both in 2011 and 2012 and continues to bring some of the world’s top recruits to come to Baton Rouge, including ANNIKA Award finalists Madelene Sagstrom (2015) and Ingrid Lindblad (2020 and 2021).
+During her time at LSU, she has helped put together a class of golfers that finished third in the NCAA championships both in 2011 and 2012 and continues to bring some of the world’s top recruits to come to Baton Rouge, including ANNIKA Award finalists Madelene Sagstrom (2015) and Ingrid Lindblad (2020, 2021, 2022, 2023).

-Rather assists with planning practice routines, organizing the annual LSU Tiger Golf Classic and coaching on the course for tournaments both at home and on the road.
+Rather assists with planning and running practice routines, and coaching on the course for tournaments both at home and on the road.
 She has also played a vital role in LSU’s recruiting efforts at home and overseas.

 Rather served two years as an assistant coach at Ole Miss before beginning her professional tenure at LSU.
 At Ole Miss, she helped guide the Rebels back to postseason play and won a tournament for the first time since 2004 as the women’s golf team earned the Chancellor’s Cup for the women’s varsity team at Ole Miss with the highest grade point average.

 The native of Tupelo, Mississippi, was a four-year letter winner at LSU, appeared in two NCAA Women’s Golf Championships as a player and was a four-time Women’s Golf Coaches Association All-American Scholar.